Services

 A key new aspect is the stronger focus on digital and software-based functions.

-• Why is software becoming a critical factor?
+• Why is software a critical factor?

 Modern machines increasingly incorporate software-based and connected components.